mrun0205/IFCB_FieldGuide/README.md

     ![MP70 security settings](README.assets/MP70 security settings.PNG)

 - To enable both HTTP and HTTPS access navigate to the **Security tab** > Both **HTTP and HTTPS** under **Remote access and Local access**, **apply changes**.
-Note the port number beside “HTTP port” and “HTTPS” port (Fig. 5).
+Note the port number beside “HTTP port” and “HTTPS” port.
 The default WAN IP address of all the MP70s is the same: 192.168.13.31.
 To access the IFCB through local connection use the local IP address assigned to the IFCB along with the port number under HTTP, to access the IFCB remotely use the IP address of the MP70 ending with the port number under HTTPS assigned to the IFCB. **Apply changes.**

 - To enable both HTTP and HTTPS access navigate to the **Security tab** > Both **HTTP and HTTPS** under **Remote access and Local access**, **apply changes**.
-Note the port number beside “HTTP port” and “HTTPS” port (Fig. 5).
+Note the port number beside “HTTP port” and “HTTPS” port.
 The default WAN IP address of all the MP70s is the same: 192.168.13.31.
 To access the IFCB through local connection use the local IP address assigned to the IFCB along with the port number under HTTP, to access the IFCB remotely use the IP address of the MP70 ending with the port number under HTTPS assigned to the IFCB. **Apply changes.**

 ![Https http](README.assets/Https http.PNG)